akpandey-dev/chemistry-explorer/README.md

     - Block
     - Valency
     - Atomic Mass
-    - Neutron count
+    - Common isotope neutron count
-* Built using plain HTML, CSS and JS.
-* UI auto generated via JS to keep HTML clean
-* Lightweight and fast-loading with no external dependencies.
+* Symbol navigation for quick access to any listed element
+* Highlight animation for selected row
+* Sticky table header for easier browsing
-* Simple responsive layout that works on both desktop and mobile devices.
+* Responsive table layout for desktop and mobile devices
-* More features coming soon...
+* Entire table generated dynamically using JavaScript
+* Fully offline and dependency-free

+## License

+This project is open for learning, modification, and experimentation.